-What does it mean for music to protest in 2017?
+What does it mean for music to protest today?
 The inherently politicized nature of music means there have always been countless ways to answer that question.

 How does music embody or interrogate history?
 What is said and not said?
 Are the sounds new or challenging?
 How was the music released?
 Who gets a platform and who does not?

 Platforms have always been part of shaping the potential for music to protest: the physical formats, the record labels, distributors, media outlets, shops, the vessels through which songs get from musician to listener, etc. Independent artists, punk labels, and do-it-yourself (DIY) organizers have long suggested that the means through which music is created and distributed carries as much political weight as the content of the songs—by subverting the status quo, making their own platforms, and creating alternative worlds.

 What do these ideologies mean in today’s hyper-mediated, corporate digital culture?
 New enemies of agency now surround music communities in the form of centralized and exploitative platforms that musicians and listeners increasingly grow beholden to: Facebook, Google, Amazon, Apple, Spotify, and the list goes on.

 In this three-part Shadowproof series, “Protest Platforms,” we will feature individuals who work on and advocate for platforms that confront the issue of whether autonomy and self-empowerment for artists can be achieved on digital platforms.

 Along the way, the scope of the “Protest Music Project” will expand to show how music communities challenge business and power structures with more than their words and instruments.

 The idea driving Resonate, a music streaming cooperative established in 2015, is that everyone involved in the service, from the musicians to the labels to the listeners, own the business together.
 They vote on how to run the cooperative and share profits.